andrew/ultimate-awesome/README.md

 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - A running log of interesting discoveries from the web by Ahmad Awais.
 - [awesome-ecommerce-stack](https://github.com/astrotars/awesome-ecommerce-stack) - 💰 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores.
-- [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-supabase](https://github.com/lyqht/awesome-supabase) - Official awesome-list of Supabase Starters & Resources ⚡️ .
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .